Is frankness between friends an important quality in a relationship?

-My ultimate concierge, Orchid and I are now at our home in Rancho Mirage.
-Unpacked, food in the fridge, pots of orchid plants in all the rooms of our home, phones and Wi Fi working which means, phones are ringing and texts are coming in.
+A few years ago, my Ultimate Concierge, my late pooch Orchid and I were at our home in Rancho Mirage.
+Unpacked, food in the fridge, pots of orchid plants in all the rooms of our home, phones, and Wi-Fi working, which means phones were ringing and texts were coming in.
 One text came from a close girlfriend.
-We met in college when were 18 years old.
+We met in college when were just 18 years old.

 She asked, “Are you here?
 Can you walk tomorrow?”